ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * Email Sender using SendGrid
 * CRUD endpoints using Cosmos DB
 * Cosmos DB Point read using partition key and ID
-* Search data using SQL query directly in Cosmos DB (demonstration purpose, not recommended in production)
+* Search data in Cosmos DB using SQL query directly (demonstration purpose, not recommended in production)
-* Search data using Parameterized Query in Cosmos DB
+* Search data in Cosmos DB using Parameterized Query
-* Search data using LINQ and IQueryable in Cosmos DB
+* Search data in Cosmos DB using LINQ and IQueryable
-* Search data using Specification Pattern in Cosmos DB
+* Search data in Cosmos DB using Specification Pattern to abstract out query-specific logic
 * ASP.NET Core Identity  (TODO)
 * Identity Service (TODO)
 * Cosmos DB Change Feed (TODO)